SRA-SiliconValley/jalangi/README.md

 in-browser mode, one must not use ConcolicValue to wrap a program value.
 However, one could use shadow execution to collect statistics.
 Shadow memory is supported in the "inbrowser" mode.
-Shadow memory library can be accessed in an analysis via J$.Globals.smemory. smemory.getShadowObject(obj) returns the shadow object associated with obj if type of obj is "object" or "function". smemory.getShadowFrame(varName) returns the shadow frame that contains the variable named "varName".
+Shadow memory library can be accessed in an analysis via J$.Globals.smemory. smemory.getShadowObject(obj) returns the shadow object associated with obj if type of obj is "object" or "function". smemory.getFrame(varName) returns the frame that contains the variable named "varName".

 The following shows how to run the object allocation tracker analysis on the annex game: